 What Qualifies as Separate Property

-Arizona is a community property state, which means most assets acquired during marriage belong equally to both spouses.
+Arizona is a community property state.
+Most assets acquired during marriage belong equally to both spouses.
 But not everything falls into that bucket.
-This statute carves out a clear exception for three categories: property owned before the marriage, property acquired during the marriage by gift, and property received by inheritance (devise or descent).
+This statute carves out a clear exception for three categories: property owned before the marriage, property acquired by gift during the marriage, and property received by inheritance.

 A spouse's real and personal property that is owned by that spouse before marriage and that is acquired by that spouse during the marriage by gift, devise or descent, and the increase, rents, issues and profits of that property, is the separate property of that spouse.

 A.R.S. § 25-213(A)The statute goes further.
-Income generated by separate property, such as rent from a home you owned before marriage or dividends from inherited investments, also remains separate.
-That distinction matters because it protects the growth of separate assets from being reclassified as community property.
+Income generated by separate property also remains separate.
+This includes rent from a home you owned before marriage or dividends from inherited investments.
+That distinction matters because it protects the growth of separate assets from being reclassified as community funds.

 When Property Acquired During Marriage Can Still Be Separate

-There is a lesser-known provision in this statute that comes into play during divorce proceedings.
-Once a petition for dissolution of marriage, legal separation, or annulment has been served, property acquired by either spouse after that point is treated as separate property, as long as the petition results in a final decree.
+There is a lesser-known provision in this statute.
+It comes into play during divorce proceedings.
+Once a petition for dissolution of marriage, legal separation, or annulment has been served, property acquired after that point is treated as separate.
+This only applies if the petition results in a final decree.

 Property that is acquired by a spouse after service of a petition for dissolution of marriage, legal separation or annulment is also the separate property of that spouse if the petition results in a decree of dissolution of marriage, legal separation or annulment.

-For estate planning purposes, the key takeaway is simple: knowing what is separate property and keeping it properly documented and segregated is essential to an accurate, enforceable estate plan.
+For estate planning purposes, the key takeaway is simple.
+Know what is separate property.
+Keep it properly documented and segregated.
+That step is essential to an accurate, enforceable estate plan.